typedb/typedb/docs/pages/academy/4-data-loading/1-loading-files.md

 ```

 ### What have you learned?
 You have learned how to load Graql files, both with the simple loader and as a batch load.
-As a consequence, you should have managed to create your first GRAKN knowledge base and load some data into it.
+As a consequence, you should have managed to create your first Grakn knowledge base and load some data into it.

 Isn’t it exciting?